- Location: Missouri

 - Locate your Manufacturer's Statement of Origin, Certificate of Title, or a bill of sale.

-- Also have a notarized Lien Release, (if applicable).
+- Also have a notarized Notice of Lien, lien Release, or Authorization to ADD/Remove Name from Title(Form DOR-4809) (if applicable).

 - You should also bring a Personal property tax receipt or completed statement of non-assessment form.